NIKON COOLPIX 8400

 Review

-The COOLPIX 1 8400 (E8400) is a Nikon integrated lens digital camera released in 2003.
-It is the flagship wide-angle camera of the series that does not have the initial letter of COOLPIX in the model number.
-As shown in the specifications and comparison below, the flagship camera that emphasizes the telephoto side is the COOLPIX 8800.
-These cameras are fine old compact digital cameras that have been released for more than 20 years.
+The COOLPIX 8400 (E8400) is a Nikon digital camera with a built-in lens that was released in 2003.
+It is the flagship wide-angle camera of the series that does not have a COOLPIX initial in the model number.
+As shown in the specifications below, the flagship camera that emphasizes the telephoto side is the COOLPIX 8800.

-The viewfinder is an EVF with a resolution of 240,000 dots, so the display quality feels rough.
-It is difficult to check the focus, and it can only be used to check the composition.
-This is probably due to the fact that the viewfinder of the camera I own is slightly cloudy due to aging.
+The 240,000-dot EVF has a rough display quality.
+It is difficult to check the focus while looking at the EVF, so it can only be used to check the composition.
+This is probably due to the aging of the viewfinder of the camera I own, or perhaps the viewfinder is slightly cloudy.

 Rather than the ISO sensitivity, the difficulty with the photographs taken with this camera’s sensor is that it records bright spots that are thought to be caused by thermal noise that occurs in the sensor during long exposures.